 It was believed that the invisible force was leading any iron bits towards this magical stone.
 Lodestones contain magnetite, which is the naturally magnetic material Fe3O4.
 This type of rock was named magnetite after being found in Magnesia.
 If you put a sliver of lodestone onto a small float that is suspended in a bowl of water, it forms a crude compass, so they instantly became very popular for ships.
 The word “load” in that region meant to “lead”, in the way that a compass leads the ship.

-Right now, the flux of the Earths magnetic field flows through the center from the north pole to the south pole, but…it has reversed directions several times many centuries ago.
+Right now, the flux of the Earths magnetic field flows through the center from the north pole down to the south pole, but…it has reversed directions several times, many centuries ago.
 In permanent magnets (plus electromagnets) the flux flows up the center from south “pole” towards the north.